 The twin theory

-In about 1 in 500,000 people, a very rare type of teratoma can appear, called fetus in fetu (fetus within a fetus).
+In people, a very rare type of teratoma can appear, called fetus in fetu (fetus within a fetus).

 This teratoma can have the appearance of a malformed fetus.
 It’s made up of living tissue.
 But without the support of a placenta and an amniotic sac, the undeveloped fetus has no chance of development.

 One theory explains the fetus in fetu teratoma as the remains of a twin that was unable to develop in the womb, and was encompassed by the body of the surviving child.

 An opposing theory explains the fetus in fetu as merely a more developed dermoid cyst.
 But the high level of development favors the twin theory.